Using HamCap to Predict Propagation

 Download HamCap (600 Kb)

 Unzip hamcap.exe and run setup.exe to install HamCap on your computer.
+Don't forget to download the latest ssn.zip file and replace the ssn.dat file in the HamCap folder with the latest sunspot data in ssn.dat from the zip file.
 It is necessary to run HamCap at least once to register it with Windows before DX Monitor can run it.
 Use the icon on the desktop or the Start Menu to run HamCap.
 DX Monitor must be restarted after the installation of HamCap so that the programs can find each other.

 Set the current SSN.
 This is not the WWV SFI (solar flux).
 It is the current smoothed sunspot number, which is a slowly changing average of the number of visible sunspots.
 Click the yellow sun beside SSN to see the long term predicted SSNs for each month.
 Enter the value.